syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 ## Customize the size of symbols

 The size of the individual symbol can be customized.
-The `SymbolWidth` and `SymbolHeight` properties of symbolpalette enables you to define the size of the symbols.
+The `SymbolWidth` and `SymbolHeight` properties of symbol palette enables you to define the size of the symbols.

 * Also , you can update the size of the symbols at runtime.